 The West Central Montana Avalanche Foundations (WCMAF) ability to purchase and support beacon training parks is the sum of volunteer efforts along with various private and public sector partnerships.
 The WCMAF currently provides four beacon training parks distributed throughout the West Central Montana Avalanche Center advisory area.

 1. Lolo Pass Visitor Center

-A new wireless avalanche transceiver training facility is installed and operable at Lolo Pass.
-It was installed through cooperative efforts of the West Central Montana Avalanche Foundation, private donations, and the U.S. Forest Service.
+A wireless avalanche transceiver training facility is installed each winter at Lolo Pass.
 The training opportunity is available 7 days per week.
 Snowmobilers will have to walk from the parking lot to use the site.
 You must have a transceiver and a probe to use the site.
 This 8 unit station is easy to use and emits a signal when a probe strikes the buried 20″x 20″ target.
 Please read the directions on the control box and let visitor center staff know if the unit is not functioning properly.